carinemores/ecoliCPS/README.md

 PACBIO_INPUT=/path/to/pacbio_hifi_reads.fastq
 OUTPUT_DIR=/path/to/output/directory
 ```
-Run Flye for PacBio HiFi reads
+Run Flye for PacBio HiFi reads:
 ```
 flye --pacbio-hifi $PACBIO_INPUT -o $OUTPUT_DIR -t [number_of_threads]
 ```

 ### Assembling ONT reads:

-Define variables for the input file and output directory
+Define variables for the input file and output directory:
 ```
 ONT_INPUT=/path/to/ont_reads.fastq
 OUTPUT_DIR=/path/to/output/directory
 ```
-Run Flye for ONT reads
+Run Flye for ONT reads:
 ```
 flye --nano-raw $ONT_INPUT -o $OUTPUT_DIR -t [number_of_threads]
 ```

-* **Note**: In both scripts, replace the file paths and the number of threads ([number_of_threads]) according to your computing environment and dataset.
-The -o flag specifies the output directory for the assembled genome.
+* **Note**: In both scripts, replace the file paths and the number of threads `-t` ([number_of_threads]) according to your computing environment and dataset.
+The `-o` flag specifies the output directory for the assembled genome.

 ## 4. Polishing the assemblies
 In this project, iterative polishing of genomic assemblies using Pilon with Illumina QC'd reads was perfomed for five cycles.
 In each cycle, it:

 * Indexes the assembly with BWA.
 * Aligns the quality-controlled Illumina reads to the assembly using BWA MEM, converting the output to BAM format with Samtools.
 * Sorts and indexes the BAM file using Samtools.
 * Runs Pilon for error correction, specifying input files and output directories.
 Pilon uses the sorted BAM file and the current assembly to produce a polished version.

+Polishing Flye generated assemblies using Pilon and Illumina quality controlled reads:
 ```
 for CYCLE in {0..4}; do